brunomendola/brunomendola/README.md

 You might remember me from such open source projects as **Querity**, the Java library to query any database... or not.
 Btw, that's what I'm doing here, so please take a look at [Querity](https://github.com/brunomendola/querity).

+I occasionally contribute to open-source projects here on Github and I'm always VERY happy when I find a way to do so.

 #### Contacts

 Feel free to reach out to my social profiles for some tech chats!